sap-tutorials/Tutorials/tutorials/hxe-ua-configure-security/hxe-ua-configure-security.md

 ---

 ### Apply the HANA, express-edition license key
-If you don’t apply the license, your SAP HANA, express edition will stop working after the default grace period of 60-90 days.
-If you have SAP HANA Studio or the HANA Studio eclipse plugin then begin at **Using Studio**.
-Otherwise proceed to **Using HDBSQL**.
+If you do not apply the license, your SAP HANA, express edition will stop working after the default grace period of 60-90 days.
+If you have SAP HANA Studio or the HANA Studio eclipse plugin then begin at **Applying the License Key with HANA Studio**.
+Otherwise proceed to **Applying the License Key with HDBSQL**.

 ### Applying the License Key with HANA Studio